Fine-structure constant: Variation with energy scale

 In quantum electrodynamics, the more thorough quantum field theory underlying the electromagnetic coupling, the renormalization group dictates how the strength of the electromagnetic interaction grows logarithmically as the relevant energy scale increases.
 The value of the fine-structure constant α is linked to the observed value of this coupling associated with the energy scale of the electron mass: the electron's mass gives a lower bound for this energy scale, because it (and the positron) is the lightest charged object whose quantum loops can contribute to the running.
 Therefore, 1/137.03600 is the asymptotic value of the fine-structure constant at zero energy.

 At higher energies, such as the scale of the Z boson, about 90 GeV, one instead measures an effective α ≈ 1/127.

 As the energy scale increases, the strength of the electromagnetic interaction in the Standard Model approaches that of the other two fundamental interactions, a feature important for grand unification theories.
-If quantum electrodynamics were an exact theory, the fine-structure constant would actually diverge at an energy known as the Landau pole – this fact undermines the consistency of quantum electrodynamics beyond perturbative expansions.
+In perturbative quantum electrodynamics as a stand-alone theory, the coupling diverges at an energy known as the Landau pole – this fact undermines the consistency of quantum electrodynamics in perturbative expansions.
+However, non-perturbative numerical experiments suggest that instead the Landau pole becomes inaccessible at such energies and QED becomes trivial.